 It is the vision of ARE that by 2030 everyone in the world and in particular all rural people in low-and medium income countries should have access to affordable, secure and clean energy and energy services.

-As the only existing business association to promote the whole range of off-grid solutions, ARE is recognised as a partner of the United Nations Sustainable Energy For All Initiative (SE4All).
+As Proud Partner of SEforALL, ARE collaborates with SEforALL through specifically tailored interventions which lie on the critical path as identified by the Global Tracking Framework (2017).
 ARE mobilises and unites all private sector players and partners who are passionate and committed to improve regional socio-economic development and quality of life of individuals with the provision of electricity.

 By consolidating the off-grid sector ARE is there to assist decision-makers from both, private and public sector, by: